Rotman School of Management

-The Joseph L. Rotman School of Management (commonly known as the Rotman School of Management, the Rotman School or just Rotman) is the University of Toronto's graduate business school, located in Downtown Toronto.
-The University of Toronto has been offering undergraduate courses in commerce and management since 1901, but the business school was formally established in 1950 as the Institute of Business Administration.
-The name was changed to the Faculty of Management Studies in 1972 and subsequently shortened to the Faculty of Management in 1986.
-The school was renamed in 1997 after Joseph L. Rotman (1935–2015), its principal benefactor.
+The Joseph L. Rotman School of Management (commonly known as the Rotman School of Management or simply Rotman) is a faculty of the University of Toronto and the graduate business school on its St. George campus in downtown Toronto, Ontario, Canada.
+The university has offered undergraduate courses in commerce and management since 1901, however the business school was formally established in 1950.
+The school is named after Joseph L. Rotman, its principal benefactor.

-The school offers undergraduate, graduate and doctoral programs in business administration, finance and commerce, including full-time, part-time and executive MBA programs along with a Master of Finance program, a Master of Management Analytics, the Master of Financial Risk Management, a Graduate Diploma in Professional Accounting, and a doctoral program, the Rotman PhD.
-Additionally, in collaboration with other schools at the university and abroad, it offers a DBA with the Henley Business School, University of Reading, UK, combined MBA degrees with the Faculty of Law (JD/MBA), the Faculty of Applied Science and Engineering (Skoll BASc/MBA), and the Munk School of Global Affairs (MBA/MGA); and Collaborative Programs in Asia-Pacific Studies and Environmental Studies.
+The school offers undergraduate, graduate and doctoral programs in business administration, finance and commerce, including full-time, part-time and executive MBA programs along with a Master of Finance program, a Master of Management, a Master of Management Analytics, the Master of Financial Risk Management, a Graduate Diploma in Professional Accounting, and a doctoral program.

-Out of 113 faculty members, 98% have doctorates.
-Roger Martin, who served as the school's dean from 1998 to 2013, is considered by Business Week as one of the most influential management thinkers in the world.

-The school publishes the Rotman Management, a magazine featuring the insights of Rotman faculty and global thought leaders.
+Additionally, in collaboration with other schools at the university and abroad, it offers combined or joint MBA degrees with the Henry N.R.
+Jackman Faculty of Law (JD/MBA), the Faculty of Applied Science and Engineering (Skoll BASc/MBA), the Leslie Dan Faculty of Pharmacy (PharmD/MBA), the Munk School of Global Affairs and Public Policy (MBA/MGA), the Temerty Faculty of Medicine (MD/MBA); and Collaborative Programs in Asia-Pacific Studies and Environmental Studies.